Crown Liability in Tort – Basics (002969)

 - An overview of recent trends, other significant decisions and current issues in this area

-Presented by the Constitutional, Administrative & International Law Section in collaboration with the Legal Practices Policy Division (LPPD)
+Client: Constitutional, Administrative & International Law Section (CAILS) in collaboration with the Centre of Expertise for Learning and Professional Development (CoELPD).

 Registration deadline: 5 working days prior to the course date.